jboolean/331-fuzzer/README.md

 ## Setup
 If your system does not have Ruby installed follow the instructions located on this page: https://www.ruby-lang.org/en/installation/

-Once Ruby is installed run `gem install bundler`.
-In the directory where the project is located run `bundle install`.
-This will install all other dependencies.
+Once Ruby is installed run `./setup.sh` in the directory where the project is located.

 ## Usage

-To run the project run `bundle exec ruby fuzzer.rb COMMAND URL [args]`
+To run the project run `./fuzzer.sh COMMAND URL [args]`

     COMMANDS:
       discover  Output a comprehensive, human-readable list of all discovered inputs to the system.
 Techniques include both crawling and guessing.